FTR (professional wrestling): Championship reigns and various feuds (2021–2024)

-Top Gods (2025–present)
+Record-tying champions (2025–present)

 On April 6 at Dynasty, Rated FTR unsuccessfully challenged the Death Riders for the AEW World Trios Championship.
 After the match, FTR attacked Copeland, turning heel in the process.
 On the April 23 episode of Dynamite, Stokely was revealed as FTR's new manager, with the duo then further cementing their heel turn by attacking the Rock 'n' Roll Express.
 On May 25 at Double or Nothing, FTR defeated Daniel Garcia and Nigel McGuinness.
 On July 12 at All In Zero Hour, FTR defeated The Outrunners.
 On the main show, FTR sat ringside during the AEW World Tag Team Championship match between The Hurt Syndicate, JetSpeed, and The Patriarchy.
 After the match, FTR joined The Patriarchy in attacking Christian Cage, but would be fended off by a returning Adam Copeland.
 At All Out on September 20, FTR were defeated by Adam Copeland and Christian Cage.
-In October 2025, FTR formed a stable with Megan Bayne and Penelope Ford, known as "Top Gods".
+At Full Gear on November 22, FTR defeated Brodido to win their record-tying third AEW World Tag Team Championships.
+At Worlds End on December 27, FTR successfully defended their titles against Austin Gunn and Juice Robinson of the Bang Bang Gang.

+At Revolution on March 15, 2026, FTR successfully defended their titles against the Young Bucks.
+After the match, they were attacked by a returning Cage and Copeland.
+On April 12 at Dynasty, FTR retained their titles against Cage and Copeland.
+At Double or Nothing on May 24, FTR lost the titles to Cage and Copeland in an "I Quit" match, ending their third reign at 183 days.
+After a three-month hiatus at All In on August 30, FTR made their return alongside Stokely confronting Cage and Copeland after a successful title defense against The Young Bucks.
+At All Out on September 26, FTR failed to regain the titles in a three-way ladder match as it was won by The Young Bucks.